ncoghlan/misc/notes/python3/questions_and_answers.rst

 a detailed `status tracking <https://wiki.openstack.org/wiki/Python3>`__ page for the migration.

+However, it's become clear that my original timeline was overly optimistic.
+On Linux, sticking with the system provided Python helps ensure ready availability of a wide variety of packages already built for your platform (as well as ducking some of the POSIX integration challenges), and even on Windows and Mac OS X, Python 2 tutorials and courses are still more readily available than Python 3 ones.
+Guido also acknowledged this longer than expected timeline when he added another five years to the upstream support timeline for Python 2.7.

 .. _Python 2 or Python 3: http://wiki.python.org/moin/Python2orPython3
 .. _stated goal: https://wiki.ubuntu.com/Python
 .. _end of 2014: https://fedoraproject.org/wiki/Changes/Python_3_as_Default